NCAR/ccpp-framework/doc/briefing_pm.md

   the CAM-SIMA atmospheric_physics tree, and CAM-SIMA itself.

-These are open questions for the framework-team meeting, not capgen-ng decisions.  capgen-ng is structured so all three proposals are implementable on top of it.
+These are open questions for the framework-team meeting, not capgen decisions.  capgen is structured so all three proposals are implementable on top of it.

 ---